CodeSmile-0000011110110111/LunyScript-Plan/pages/Lifecycle Blocks.md

 			- created in OnUpdate => runs OnReady, OnLateUpdate (awkward but so be it)
 			- created in OnLateUpdate => next frame, same as above
 	- Objects destroyed during a frame:
-		- object destroys itself => current event runs to completion
+		- current event runs to completion (object processing is single-threaded)
+		- case a) object destroys itself =>
-		- other object destroyed => no special handling (object processing is single-threaded)
+		- case b) other object destroyed => no special handling (object processing is single-threaded)
 		- OnDisable => runs immediately
 		- subsequent events => won't run (see "disabled state" for the remainder of the frame)
 		- OnDestroy => deferred to end of frame (after frame event processing completes, eg after all other objects have ran their OnLateUpdate)